-Athletes, celebrities, titans of industry: these are the people you expect to splurge on home gyms, but the truth is you don’t need a thousand-dollar treadmill or a bulky weight rack to get a great workout.
+Athletes, celebrities, tech billionaires: these are the people you expect to splurge on home gyms, but the truth is you don’t need a thousand-dollar treadmill or a bulky weight rack to get a great workout.
 Most folks with a regular 9-to-5 gig can afford a home gym if they choose the right equipment.
 Here are five budget-friendly items to help you get started.

 1. Jump Rope